Mitchella repens (Partridgeberry)

 Fruit: Fruit type: berry/drupe

-[photo of fruit] A single bright red berry about 1/3 inch across forms from a pair of flowers, containing 8 seeds.
+[photo of fruit] The pair of flowers produce a single bright red berry ~1/3 inch (5 to 8 mm) diameter, containing 8 seeds.

 Notes: